-Concern Two: The expense and requirements of applying to medical school present a barrier to access for students from lower-income backgrounds and of rural origin.
+The expense and requirements of applying to medical school present a barrier to access for students from lower-income backgrounds and of rural origin.

-Medical school application fees add up quickly when applying to multiple schools.
-For example, applying to a single medical school in Ontario through OMSAS costs \$285; if applying to all six, the fees add up to \$660.^{xiii} This is a substantial up-front cost that can pose a barrier to applicants in greater financial need.
+Medical school application fees add up quickly when applying to multiple schools, and can range from several hundred to several thousand dollars.
+This is a substantial up-front cost that can pose a barrier to applicants in greater financial need.
 The costs of admission continue to rise through the interview process, which often entails travel between cities and may necessitate buying formal clothing for the interview itself.
 While there is little research available that directly studies the impact of these fees, any additional cost can act as a gate-keeping fee which privileges those applicants in higher socio-economic positions.

 The Medical College Admissions Test (MCAT) also involves considerable expense.
 Aside from the fees of the test itself, for which financial consideration exists, preparation for the test can create considerable financial strain because many students spend part of their summers studying, or pay for expensive preparation courses.
 The MCAT, which some, but not all, Canadian medical schools require for admission, confers an advantage to those who can take time away from a summer job to study, or to those who can afford to pay for additional preparation.
 Writing the MCAT is also a major inconvenience for rural students, as these tests are often only written at large major centres.
-It should be noted that recent research indicates the MCAT is a less reliable indicator of medical school achievement than grade point average, and in the United States white students consistently score better than African-Americans even when controlling for grade point average.^{xiv} These facts raise questions about the utility of the MCAT and its role in admissions to Canadian medical schools.
+These facts raise questions about the utility of the MCAT and its role in admissions to Canadian medical schools.